MrNati/Feed-Reader-Testing/README.md

 ## What will I learn?

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
+I learnt how to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## How will this help my career?

 Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.

-Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.
+Good tests gave me the ability to quickly analyze whether new code breaks an existing feature within my codebase, without having to manually test all of the functionality.

 # Development Strategy

-For a refresher (or reference) before you begin writing code, we recommend reviewing the content from [JavaScript Testing](https://www.udacity.com/course/javascript-testing--ud549).
-Your project will be evaluated by a Udacity code reviewer according to the [Feed Reader Testing project rubric](https://review.udacity.com/#!/rubrics/18/view).
+For a refresher (or reference) before I began writing code, I started by reviewing the content from [JavaScript Testing](https://www.udacity.com/course/javascript-testing--ud549).
+My project will be evaluated by a Udacity code reviewer according to the [Feed Reader Testing project rubric](https://review.udacity.com/#!/rubrics/18/view).
 Please review for detailed project requirements.

 1. Familiarize yourself with the starter code
     * Open up `index.html` and review the functionality of the application within your browser